Tibial Plateau Fracture, ABOS Oral Boards Preparation

 Clinical Scenario

-AP, lateral, and oblique radiographs of the right knee reveal a split-depression fracture of the lateral tibial plateau with approximately 8 mm of articular depression and lateral condylar widening.
-A CT scan with coronal, sagittal, and axial reconstructions confirms a Schatzker II fracture with a 10 mm depressed articular fragment and an intact posteromedial column.
-MRI obtained demonstrates an intact ACL and PCL, a lateral meniscus tear with entrapment in the fracture, and an MCL sprain without complete disruption.
+AP, lateral, and oblique radiographs showed a split-depression fracture of the lateral tibial plateau with approximately 8mm of articular depression and lateral condylar widening.
+I obtained a CT with coronal, sagittal, and axial reconstructions, this confirmed a Schatzker II pattern with a 10mm depressed articular fragment and an intact posteromedial column.
+I also obtained an MRI, which showed an intact ACL and PCL, an MCL sprain without complete disruption, and a lateral meniscus tear with entrapment in the fracture cleft.

 What Examiners Look For